-Comment [13]: Need language that addresses whether probationary folks can grieve.
+Comment [17]: Need language that addresses whether probationary folks can grieve.
 The county certainly needs to include language stating that probationary employees can grieve discrimination and harassment.

 Deleted: If a problem occurs, please discuss the matter with your supervisor first.
-If you are n ...[4]
+If you are not satisfied with the response from your supervisor, you should page...[6]